Skip to content

 headless_display_style defaults to plain and headless_display_detail defaults to concise for managed headless sessions.
 These controls affect live bridge rendering and later CLI replay semantics; they do not change the raw provider artifacts.

 Launch-time gateway flags are intentionally not part of this contract.
-Gateway lifecycle remains a later explicit /gateway/attach action.
+Gateway attach and detach remain same-host scoped houmao-mgr agents single/self ... gateway ... actions.

 For managed headless agents, durable post-turn inspection stays on the /turns/* family: